PolarisCode/PaymentGW/README.md

   - Minimum Docker engine configuration: CPUs 2, Memory 2 GB, Swap: 1 GB, Disk image size: 15 GB
   - Disk "C" must be shared in Docker preferences cause it is required for mounting folder for application logs in host machine (preferably mounting device can be changed in docker-compose file)

+## Troubleshooting

+* TCP ports 5000, 5001, 5002 are used by application.
+If these ports will be busy then application will fail to start.
+* Standard port 1433 is used for SqlServer.
+Sql container can have port conflicts if other instance of sql server is already running on host machine on the same port.

 ## Application Installation Guide

-After having all required components, application can be run easily run by using next command in cmd:
+After having all required components, application can be easily run by using next command in cmd:

 ```
 docker-compose up